Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

-We first examine whether adding SPELL post-hoc increases the diversity of trained diffusion models.
-To this end, we quantitatively compare each diffusion model to the same model run with the same random generation seeds but with SPELL.
-In particular, we use intra-batch repellency together with repellency from previously generated batches, to enable repellency across the up to 128 images per prompt/class. \Cref{tab:benchmark} shows that SPELL consistently increases the diversity, both in terms of recall and Vendi score, across all text-to-image and class-to-image diffusion models.
-This demonstrates that SPELL works independently from the model architecture and the space the models diffuse in (RGB space for Simple Diffusion, VAE space for all others).
+\Cref{tab:benchmark} shows that SPELL consistently increases the diversity, both in terms of recall and Vendi score, across all text-to-image and class-to-image diffusion models.
+This demonstrates that SPELL works independent of the model architecture and the space the models diffuse in (RGB space for Simple Diffusion, VAE space for all others).
 Coverage remains within -1\% to +2\% of its original value in all models except SD3.
 The difference between coverage and recall is that coverage uses a more tight neigborhood radius to determine whether an image of the original dataset is covered by the generated ones.
 In other words, coverage measures a form of dataset match, which can counter-intuitively be decreased by more diverse outputs if the diversity takes different forms or is higher than in the reference dataset.
 This stands out most for SD3, which was not trained on the reference datasets ImageNet-1k/CC12M.
 We find that SPELL correctly helps SD3 generate images that are generally more diverse, as evidenced by the 26\% and 37\% increases in the reference-dataset-free Vendi score, but in other attributes than in the reference datasets, explaining the decrease in coverage.
-Precision and density decrease slightly in five out of the six models, but stay within -3\% to +2\% of the original values, the exception again being SD3.
-This tradeoff between diversity and precision is common in the literature \citep{kynkaanniemi2024applying,sadat2024cads,corso2024particle}, and we show in the next section that our method provides more favorable Pareto fronts than alternative recent methods.
+Out of the six experiments, precision and density decrease very slightly in three of them, increase for one, and decrease more clearly in 2 (when using SD3).
+This tradeoff between diversity and precision is common in the literature \citep{kynkaanniemi2024applying,sadat2024cads,corso2024particle}, and we show in the next section that SPELL provides more favorable Pareto fronts than alternative recent methods.
 This tradeoff improves the overall \fddino{} score considerably in Latent Diffusion and MDTv2, while staying within 3\% of the original value on Simple Diffusion and EDMv2, and increasing on SD3.
 Overall, we find that SPELL increases the diversity considerably across all models, with only minor tradeoffs in precision.